Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Fully-Dynamic Self-Stabilizing algorithms with rounds

 Our fully-dynamic self-stabilizing algorithm works as follows.
 The RAM of each vertex consists of a variable that holds a color in a range $\{0,1,...,t_1 + t_2 + ... + t_r + n -1 \}$.
 The ROM of each vertex holds the algorithm, the number of vertices $n$ and the maximum degree $\Delta$.
-In each round each vertex $v$ checks whether it is in a proper state, i.e., its color is distinct from all colors of its neighbors.
+In each round each vertex $v$ checks whether it is in a proper state, i.e., its color is different from colors of all its neighbors.
 (See the pseudocode of Procedure Check-Error below.)
 If $v$ is not in a proper state, the vertex returns to its initial state.
-(See lines 1- 3 of Procedure Self-Stabilizing-Coloring.)
+(See lines 4- 5 of Procedure Self-Stabilizing-Coloring.)
 We define the initial state of a vertex with ID $j \in {0,1,...,n-1}$ by the color $t_1 + t_2 + ... + t_r + j$.
-Otherwise, the vertex is in a proper state.
+Otherwise (i.e., if Procedure Check-Error returned that its color is different from colors of all its neighbors), the vertex is in a proper state.
 Then, the vertex $v$ computes its next color or finalizes the current one.
-(See lines 4 - 20 of Procedure Self-Stabilizing-Coloring.)
-Specifically, as long as the vertex color belongs to an interval $I_j$ for $j \geq 2$, i.e., the color is significantly larger than $\Delta^2$, the vertex computes the next color from a smaller range using the algorithm Mod-Linial (lines 6-7 of Procedure Procedure Self-Stabilizing-Coloring).
+(See lines 7 - 23 of Procedure Self-Stabilizing-Coloring.)
+Specifically, as long as the vertex color belongs to an interval $I_j$ for $j \geq 2$, i.e., the color is significantly larger than $\Delta^2$, the vertex computes the next color from a smaller range using the algorithm Mod-Linial (lines 9-10 of Procedure Self-Stabilizing-Coloring).
 Once a color is in the interval $I_1$, the vertex must select a new color in the interval $I_0$ that is distinct from any neighboring color that is also in $I_0$.
-This is done in lines 9 - 11 of the procedure.
-The set $S'$, computed in line 10 and provided as the third parameter of Procedure Mod-Linial in line 11, contains all possible colors that neighbors $u$ of $v$ that run already lines 12 - 18 (i.e., their colors are small enough) may obtain in the current iteration.
+This is done in lines 12 - 14 of the procedure.
+The set $S'$, computed in line 13 and provided as the third parameter of Procedure Mod-Linial in line 14, contains all possible colors that neighbors $u$ of $v$ that run already lines 15 - 21 (i.e., their colors are small enough) may obtain in the current iteration.
 Note that for each such $u \in \Gamma(v)$ there are at most $2$ such colors.
 Finally, a color that is in the range $I_0$ either becomes final or changes to another color in $I_0$ according to Algorithm AG.
-See lines 12 - 18.
+See lines 15 - 21.
 This completes the description of the algorithm.
 Its pseudocode is provided below.
-In the next lemmas we analyze the algorithm.
+Next, we analyze the algorithm.